 The Payment Standard is used to calculate the housing assistance payment for a family.
-In accordance with HUD regulation, and at the SPHA's discretion, the Voucher Payment Standard amount is set by the PHA between 90 percent and 110 percent of the HUD published FMR.
-This is considered the basic range.
-The SPHA reviews the appropriateness of the Payment Standard annually when the FMR is published.
+The SPHA reviews the appropriateness of the Payment Standard annually when the SAFMRs are published.
 In determining whether a change is needed, the SPHA will ensure that the Payment Standard is always within the range of 90 percent to 110 percent of the new FMR, unless an exception payment standard has been approved by HUD.

 The SPHA will establish a single voucher payment standard amount for each FMR area in the PHA jurisdiction.
 For each FMR area, the SPHA will establish payment standard amounts for each "unit size".
-The SPHA may have a higher payment standard within the SPHA's jurisdiction if needed to expand housing opportunities outside areas of minority or poverty concentration, as long as the payment standard is within the 90-110% of FMR range.
+The SPHA may have a higher payment standard within the SPHA's jurisdiction if needed to expand housing opportunities outside areas of minority or poverty concentration, as long as the payment standard is within the 90-110% of SAFMR.

-The SPHA's payment standard will generally be set at 100% of the FMR.
-However, as FMR's are published by HUD on or after their effective date, it is not cost-effective or efficient to recalculate certifications and recertifications that have already been processed.
-Therefore, it is SPHA procedure that payment standards increased as a result of the increased FMR will be implemented at the first eligible action following distribution of the revised payment standards/FMR's.
+The SPHA's payment standard will generally be set at 100% of the SAFMR.
+However, as SAFMR's are published by HUD on or after their effective date, it is not cost-effective or efficient to recalculate certifications and recertifications that have already been processed.
+Therefore, it is SPHA procedure that payment standards increased as a result of the increased SAFMR will be implemented at the first eligible action following distribution of the revised payment standards/SAFMR's.